eclipse-sumo/sumo/docs/web/docs/Models/Emissions.md

 # Pollutants / Measurements covered by models

 !!! caution
-    Please note the the unit of fuel-related outputs changed with SUMO 1.14.0 from liters to milligram.
+    Please note that the unit of fuel-related outputs changed with SUMO 1.14.0 from liters to milligram.
 	For the old behavior use the option **--emissions.volumetric-fuel**.

 <table class="tg">